 Canada regularly reports hate crime data to ODIHR.
-Canada’s hate crime laws are a combination of a substantive offence and a general penalty-enhancement provision.
-Police-reported hate crime data are collected by the national statistical agency, Statistics Canada.
-Due to Canada’s reporting cycle, the most recent hate crime figures available cover the year preceding the reporting year.
-They are generally released in the summer.
+Canada's hate crime laws are a combination of a substantive offence and a general penalty-enhancement provision.
+Police-reported hate crime data are collected by Statistics Canada, the national statistical agency.
 Hate crime statistics are regularly published.
 Canada conducts regular victimization surveys to measure unreported hate crime.

 Incidents reported by civil society, international organizations and the Holy See

 The National Council of Canadian Muslims (NCCM) reported a case of vandalism targeting Muslims and Syrian refugees.
 B'nai Brith reported a further case of vandalism, in which a swastika was drawn on a bridge.read more ›

 The Kantor Center reported 32 incidents of physical violence.read more ›